de-DEen-US

 Holmenkollen ski jump

 The ski museum costs around EUR 14 for adults and around EUR 12 for students.
 You can learn all about the history of skiing and ski jumping.
-You can also take an elevator to the start of the ski jump.
+There is also an elevator to the start of the ski jump.
 From there, you have the opportunity to fly over the jump on a rope tow to experience the feeling of the professionals who plunge down here every winter during the Nordic Ski World Cup.
-However, the experience was too expensive for us at around EUR 50 per person, which is why we only climbed onto the panoramic roof and enjoyed another view over Oslo.
+However, the experience was too expensive for us at around 50 EUR per person, which is why we only enjoyed the view over Oslo.

 Royal Castle (Det kongelige slott/ Slottet)